 Stay in San Francisco if You are looking for a place for nightlife; If you are a street food tourist; You want services at affordable prices; You do not mind the small selection of attractions.

-Best places to stay in San Francisco:
+Best places to stay in San Francisco for first-time visitors:

 luxury ($$$): Ramada Plaza by Wyndham Panama Punta Pacifica This 4-star hotel is located within 10 minute walk from MultiPlaza Pacific Shopping Centre.
 It has an outdoor pool and a spa and wellness centre.
 Guest can enjoy air-conditioned rooms with a flat-screen TV and a minibar, iPod docking station, seating area and a coffee maker.